Sage/streamlinejs/tutorial/tutorial.md

 }
 ```

 We can also go further and parallelize the directory traversal.
-This could be done with futures but there is a simple way to do it: pass the number of parallel operations as second argument to the `forEach_` call:
+This could be done with futures but there is a simpler way to do it: passing the number of parallel operations as second argument to the `forEach_` call:

 ```javascript
 	function doDir(_, dir) {